PSA Sabre Receiver Sets: Enhanced AR-15 and IC 6mm ARC

 - →Threaded Set Screw, No Roll Pin: Detail-strip the bolt catch with an Allen key.
 No roll pin punch, no starter punch, no scarred receiver from missed strikes.

-- →Flared Magwell and Integrated Trigger Guard: Faster reloads and one fewer part to fit.
-The receiver set is billet, not forged.
+- →Flared Magwell and Integrated Trigger Guard: Faster reloads and one fewer part to fit, machined into a forged 7075-T6 receiver.

 - →Six Finishes: Champagne, FDE, Burnt Bronze, Black, Moss Green, and Blue Titanium.
 Sold only as matched pairs, no stripped uppers or lowers a la carte.